borisdev/resume/resume.md

 ### Lead Data Engineer at HiQ Labs, 2015-2018

-The HiQ product provided predictions on the likelihood that a company employee would quit.
+The HiQ product predicted the likelihood that an employee would quit.

 - A puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data